shyamaku/MATH261A-project/README.md

 ## Project Folder

--   analysis folder: Contains R Code for the first version of the project (Refined and removed the errors).
+-   analysis folder: Does not contain any data.
--   data folder: Doesn't contain any data.
+-   data folder: Does not contain any data.
--   paper: Contains PDF document for the first project (Updated after the peer review comments), Quarto document for the same (Updated after the peer review comments), and references.bib
+-   paper: Contains PDF document for the first project (Updated as per second review comments), Quarto document with the R code (Updated as per second review comments), and references.bib

 ## Data